Walk with a Doc Texas (WWAD)

-WWAD engages physicians and their patients to promote and nurture healthy physical activity and reverse the consequences of a sedentary lifestyle, especially obesity.
-Through WWAD - Texas, TMA physician members establish walks that engage patients in walking with them at least once a month for 12 months.
-Participants enjoy healthy food and lifestyle education through brief presentations before each walk, conversation with the physician and other healthcare team members and take-home information hand-outs.
+WWAD engages physicians, their patients and the community in healthy physical activity to reverse the consequences of a sedentary lifestyle, especially obesity.
+Sixty-four TMA physician members are leading walks in 2019 that engage patients in walking with them at least once a month for 12 months.
+Participants enjoy a healthy snack and a brief health-related presentation before each 45-90 minute walk.

 Be Wise - Immunize

 This public health initiative increases immunization rates by providing educational materials, grants and infrastructure to physicians, TMA alliance members and medical student members (family of medicine) so that they can 1) counter vaccine hesitancy; 2) provide needed immunizations to individuals through office visits and Be Wise shot clinics, 3) carry out vaccination education events in collaboration with local business, government and community organizations such as schools, churches, hospitals and health-related not-for-profits and 4) collaborate with and support Texas Department of State Health Services (DSHS) in physician outreach related to Texas Vaccines for Children and Adult Safety Net programs.
 Since its beginning in 2004, Be Wise -- Immunize has provided nearly 360,000 vaccinations to Texas children, adolescents and adults.
 Learn about the Be Wise Local Impact Grants.